oke-aditya/blog/README.md

-# My Personal Website and Blog
+# Developer's Diary

 Hi !
-Welcome to my blog as well as personal website.
+Welcome to Developer's Diary.

+A Free Open Source Blog For Developers.
-## About the Blog
+## About

-I created this blog to describe some common challenges in designing, maintaing and deploying Machine Learning Projects.
+This blog describes some common challenges and ideas in developer's daily life.
-This blog is practical oriented, written to understand how things can be done efficiently.
+The blog is practical, lucid and assumes that reader in amateur programmer.
+It presents practical solutions to common problems and promotes best practices.

-Thank you for spending your time !
+Thank you for your support and time !

-## About the Website
+## Credits

-This is my personal portofolio website, which I will keep updating as time and life progreses.
-This was built using Jekyll.
-Which makes it very easy to maintain.

-The website uses Minimal mistakes [template](https://github.com/mmistakes/mm-github-pages-starter/generate) which gives this website the pleasant formatting.
+The website uses Minimal mistakes [template](https://github.com/mmistakes/mm-github-pages-starter/generate) it gives this website a rich look and feel.

+## Note

+This blog is completely free, it has no ads, no tracking, no monetization or marketing.
+Also it does not track you or offer any cookies.

+Show your support by starring, and sharing it with others !